 This message will be displayed at the bottom right corner of the screen, and you will be unable to login.
 To prevent this, when registering for Google reCAPTCHA keys make sure you choose Google reCAPTCHA type that supports invisible reCAPTCHA:

-- You have probably mixed-up the site key and the secret key Order.
+- You have not mixed-up the site key and the secret key Order

-For more information on reCAPTCHA, visit Google Blog here.
+For more information on Google reCAPTCHA, visit Google Blog here.